+- 1.)
 DRIVE SAFELY.
 When in doubt, drive safely.
 When not in doubt, drive safely.
 ABSOLUTELY NO TEXTING OR TALKING ON THE PHONE (HANDS FREE OR OTHERWISE) WHILE DRIVING.

-If you must use the phone, pull over and bring the van to a full stop in PARK.
+If you must use the phone, pull over and bring the van to a full stop in PARK. - 2.)
+Please sign out van keys from the Athletic Office and return keys to the drop-box at the Business Office.
+Keys must be signed in and signed out for each use. - 3.)

-- 1.)
 Make certain that the van is clean when you exit.
 Make sure the students clean up after the trip.
-We have failed van inspections because of debris on van floors. - 2.)
-Email early to reserve a van (Director of Athletics) - 3.)
-If the gas in the van falls below a quarter tank full, let the Director of Athletics know. - 4.)
+We have failed van inspections because of debris on van floors. - 4.)
+Make sure all windows are closed and doors locked before returning the keys. - 5.)
+Email early to reserve a van. - 6.)
+If the gas in the van falls below a 1/4 of a tank, let the Business Office know.
+We will fill the tank, but we have to know it is necessary. - 7.)
 Follow all traffic laws.
-The driver will be responsible for speed camera/traffic light camera tickets as well as moving violations. - 5.)
+The driver will be responsible for speed camera/traffic light camera tickets as well as moving violations.
+Should we receive a ticket in the mail, you will be required to pay the fine. - 8.)
 Insurance and van registration live in the center console.
-Make sure you know where they are before you drive. - 6.)
-On the streets near the school, be extra courteous and yield right-of-way first. - 7.)
-If you need to fill a van's gas tank, please have the students exit the van first.
-Submit the gas receipt with a reimbursement form to the Business Office for reimbursement.

-I have read and understand this van policy and agree to comply fully: Signature Date
+Make sure you know where they are before you drive.

+9.)
+On the streets near the school, be extra 10.)
+If you need to fill a van's gas tank, plea se have the students exit the van first.
+Submit the receipt with a reimbursement form to the Business Office for reimbursement.
+I have read and understand this van poli cy and agree to comply fully:

-Print Name
+Signature Date Print Name